ksceniev/Moving_Files/README.md

 # Moving-Files
-Moving files through directories in Linux
+Moves files through Linux directories.
+  Its a weak code with no excption treatments or debugging, im studying to improve it and make it rock solid.